codemagic-ci-cd/codemagic-docs/content/knowledge-base/migrate-to-github-app.md

 The key difference between OAuth and GitHub App integrations is the scope of permissions.
 While OAuth requires you to grant Codemagic **write access** to all your repositories, the GitHub App integration requests only **read access** to your code and you can select which repositories you share with Codemagic.

+In addition, the GitHub app integration will also make it possible to use [GitHub Checks](../building/github-checks).

 ### Deprecting GitHub releases in Flutter workflow editor

 Without write access to the repository, Codemagic will no longer be able to push GitHub releases without additional configuration.
 Therefore, we will be removing the GitHub releases section in Flutter workflow editor.
-You can continue to P publish GitHub releases by setting up a personal access token and using a custom script in the ... step.
+You can continue to publish GitHub releases by setting up a personal access token and using a custom script in the ... step.

 ...